The Best Shrimp Po Boy Sandwich Recipe with Creamy Cajun Sauce

 This Southern favorite sandwich originated in Louisiana in the late 1920s.
 Streetcar workers who were on strike against a streetcar company were given free fried shrimp sandwiches by a local restaurant.
 The restaurant employees nicknamed the strikers “poor boys,” and so the name “shrimp po’boy” caught on.
 Traditionally, this shrimp po boy recipe is a classic sub sandwich served on a soft baguette roll with meat, usually fried seafood (oysters, shrimp, catfish, etc.).
 On occasion, you’ll find it served with roast beef or chicken.

-Two Shrimp Po'Boy Sandwiches on a plate with cajun sauce and lemon wedges.
+Shrimp Po'Boy Sandwiches with cabbage, sauce and lemon wedges.

 What is the best Creole seasoning?